siyuanZHANG01/SOS_bench/data/README.md

 ## 3) Notes

-For follow-up, deeper development work: `data_generator.py` currently accepts **normalized MSE**, rather than the **unnormalized RMSE** defined in the paper.
-You can convert a hardness value into the normalized MSE by running:
+For follow-up, deeper development work: `data_generator.py` is currently changed to accept **normalized MSE**, rather than the **unnormalized RMSE** defined in the paper.
+You can convert a hardness value(RMSE) into the normalized MSE by running:

 ```bash
 python3 hardness_translation.py [your hardness] [local/global] [working set size] [m=3000]